BunnyTeddy/Blasko---Stacks-AI-Assistant/PITCH_SCRIPT.md

 ---

-## 📋 RESEARCH VALIDATION (25 seconds)
+## 📋 RESEARCH VALIDATION (35 seconds)

-**To validate these findings, we conducted primary research:**
+**To validate these findings, we conducted a two-stage primary research approach:**

+### **Stage 1: Quantitative Survey**

-We surveyed 67 university students representing potential future DeFi users.
-We received 17 responses with the following key findings:
+We surveyed 67 university students representing potential future DeFi users, receiving 17 responses.
+Initial findings indicated:

-**Findings:**
-- Majority (70%+) rated DeFi platforms as "confusing" or "intimidating"
+- 70%+ rated DeFi platforms as "confusing" or "intimidating"
-- Primary concern cited: Fear of financial loss
+- Primary concern: Fear of financial loss
-- Most respondents would not attempt DeFi without guided assistance
+- Most would not attempt DeFi without guided assistance

+### **Stage 2: Qualitative Interviews**

+From the survey respondents, we selected 3 participants for in-depth 5-minute interviews to understand the barriers more deeply.

+**Key insights from interviews:**

+**Participant 1** expressed: *"I'm interested in crypto, but I don't know where to start.
+Every tutorial assumes I already know terms like 'liquidity pool' and 'slippage.'
+I gave up after 30 minutes."*

+**Participant 2** shared: *"I wanted to try DeFi, but I'm terrified of clicking the wrong button and losing money.
+There's no undo button."*

+**Participant 3** stated: *"Why do I need 5 different websites just to manage my crypto?
+My bank app does everything in one place."*

+**Aha Moment:** These interviews revealed that the problem isn't just complexity—it's the **absence of guidance**.
+Users want to participate but lack a trusted assistant to navigate the ecosystem.
+This realization directly informed our decision to build Blasko.

 **Significance:** This demographic represents digital natives.
 If they perceive DeFi as inaccessible, mainstream adoption barriers are substantial.